CarlDownsOracle/oci-splunk-observability/README.md

 ### Prerequisites

+See [Splunk HTTP Event Collector REST API](https://docs.splunk.com/Documentation/Splunk/9.1.0/Data/UsetheHTTPEventCollector) to get a sense of how Splunk HEC works.

 If you’re new to Functions, get familiar by running through the [Quick Start guide on OCI Functions](http://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsquickstartguidestop.htm) before proceeding.